Ank4n/NaiveChain.js/README.md

 # NaiveChain.js

-NaiveChain.js is a naive implementation blockchain to demonstrate blockchain data model.
+NaiveChain.js is a naive implementation of blockchain without the consensus algorithm to demonstrate blockchain data model.

-## Note
-The genesis block is created when a client tries to add a block for the first time and not at initialisation of blockchain datastructure.

 ### Prerequisites